-Bob’s creditor and distressed investor experience has included:
+Bob’s creditor experience has included:

 - Silver Point Capital, as postpetition and senior prepetition lender, in the restructuring of Trident and its affiliates, the leading national provider of bedside diagnostic and related health care services, including its chapter 11 cases;

 - An ad hoc group of crossover lenders to Catalina Marketing Corporation, a leading provider of personalized digital media solutions, in connection with the company’s prepackaged chapter 11 cases;

 - An ad hoc committee of senior secured noteholders of Gibson Brands, Inc., an iconic American manufacturer of guitars, other musical instruments and professional audio equipment, in the company’s prenegotiated chapter 11 case, including the negotiation of a prepetition restructuring support agreement and the provision of $135 million of debtor-in-possession financing;

 - An ad hoc committee of senior secured noteholders of Tops Holding LLC and Tops Markets II Corporation, a leading upstate New York-based supermarket chain with approximately 170 locations, in Tops’ chapter 11 cases;

 - The ad hoc group of first lien lenders of Hercules Offshore, Inc., a global provider of offshore contract drilling and liftboat services to the oil and gas industry, in connection with the company’s chapter 11 cases;

 - The ad hoc group of first lien noteholders of Roust Corporation, an East European vodka distillery, in connection with the company’s chapter 11 cases;